-Thanks to modern displays with better color reproduction than ever, gradients made a huge comeback in 2018.
+Thanks to modern displays with better color reproduction than ever, color gradients made a huge comeback in 2018.
 Next year will probably bring us many mediums with bold colors and gradients mixed with transparency.

 We can see them everywhere: illustrations, UI elements, text.
 We love gradients because they add realism and depth to the platform, the way we see everything in real life.
 That probably explains why elements with gradients feel more natural.

 More and more people are using bold colors, whether combined or monochrome.
 Through the use of oversized text, designers have found it best to limit extreme color-play.
 This distracts users less with secondary elements, letting them focus on what they should.